REX-droid-ui/ai-devops/README.md

-# ai-devops
+# 🧠 ai-devops
 A lightweight DevOps pipeline for deploying a pre-trained sentiment analysis model.
-This project demonstrates containerization with Docker and automated CI/CD using GitHub Actions to build and push the application to Docker Hub.
-Built with Python and scikit-learn, it’s a beginner-friendly example of integrating DevOps practices with AI deployment.
+This project showcases containerization with Docker and automated CI/CD using GitHub Actions to build and push the application to Docker Hub.
+Built with Python and scikit-learn, it’s perfect for beginners learning how to integrate DevOps practices into AI workflows.

-# Key Features:
+# 🚀 Key Features

-Dockerized sentiment analysis app
+🐳 Dockerized sentiment analysis app

-Automated build and deployment via GitHub Actions Simple, reproducible setup for learning DevOps and AI
+🔁 Continuous integration & deployment via GitHub Actions

+🔧 Simple, reproducible setup for local and cloud-based environments
-Usage:

-Clone the repo, build the Docker image, and run locally—or let GitHub Actions handle deployment to Docker Hub.
-See README.md for setup instructions.
+💡 Beginner-friendly DevOps + AI example

+# 📦 What's Inside?
+app/: Python scripts including main.py and saved .pkl model/vectorizer

+train_model.py: Script to train the sentiment model

+Dockerfile: Builds the image and runs training during build

+.github/workflows/: GitHub Actions workflow for CI/CD